Bi-Lipschitz quasiconformal extensions: The bi-Lipschitz extension in the Euclidean metric

 The converse inequality is also derived if we begin with taking the nearest point $x$ in $\mathbb R$ from $z$. \end{proof}

-Theorem \ref{euc} was reproved by Tukia \cite{Tu} in which his previous proof was updated.
-One can also find other proofs in Jerison and Kenig \cite[Proposition 1.13]{JK}, Pommerenke \cite[Theorem 7.10]{Pom}, and Semmes \cite[Lemma 4.11]{Se}.
-The argument was carried out by representing $f$ as the conformal welding and then the extension is given by the composition of a quasiconformal extension and a Riemann mapping.
-The bi-Lipschitz property of the quasiconformal extension in the hyperbolic metric is utilized.
+Theorem \ref{euc} was reaffirmed by Tukia \cite{Tu}, in which his previous proof was updated.
+Other proofs can also be found in Jerison and Kenig \cite[Proposition 1.13]{JK}, Pommerenke \cite[Theorem 7.10]{Pom}, and Semmes \cite[Lemma 4.11]{Se}.
+The arguments were carried out by extending $f$ to a quasiconformal homeomorphism, and the bi-Lipschitz property of the quasiconformal extension in the hyperbolic metric was utilized.
 For example, the Beurling--Ahlfors extension was used in \cite{Tu} and the Douady--Earle extension in \cite{Pom}.
 In \cite{Se}, a modified Beurling--Ahlfors extension with compactly supported smooth kernels $\varphi$ and $\psi$ was consecutively applied to obtain a further property of this extension.